 - ISP: Select an ISP with a good reputation for supporting gamers.

-- Network Optimization: Use Ethernet connections, centralize your router, and manage network congestion to optimize your gaming experience.
+- Network Optimisation: Use Ethernet connections, centralise your router, and manage network congestion to optimise your gaming experience.

-By following these guidelines, you can enjoy a superior gaming experience on the NBN network.
+By following these guidelines, you can enjoy a superior experience with NBN for Gaming, ensuring optimal performance and minimal lag.